Instructions for Using the ACE Tool

 1: Engage vendors

 Engage vendors in conversations to determine potential solutions for your business needs.
 During this step, ask about accessibility compliance and enhancements, making sure to inquire how individuals with specific disabilities can access the product or solution.
+Let them know our university's expectation of compliance with the Final Rule of Title II of the Americans with Disabilities Act (ADA) as well as any applicable state laws.

 2: Check the ACE Tool for specific VPATs